Roghni naan is the traditional Pakistani naan with salivating butter flavor. Extremely soft, and fluffy to serve with curries and kebabs.

 Notes

-- Properly knead the dough to get the best result.
+- Kneading the dough properly is key to achieving the best results.

 Hinz